JakeDyme/DymeExpansion/README.md

 /*
 ```
 ## Encapsulation & Inheritence
-Encapsulation means bundeling data into discreet packets of related information.
-Doing this makes your configs much easier to maintain.
-You can then use inheritence to bind the data back together by referencing configs from other configs.
+Encapsulation, in this system, means bundeling data into discreet packets of related information, or configs.
+Keeping related data together makes your configs much easier to maintain.
+You can then use inheritence to bind the data back together by referencing configs from other configs using the IMPORT property.
 ### Example: Simple Inheritence
 ```C#
 // Put all person related info into one config...